 Residents of the Pacific Northwest know the joy of cracking a window on summer nights.
-While people should enjoy a night of fresh air from time to time, it's essential to be aware of the costs it could incur.
+While people should enjoy a night of fresh air from time to time, it's essential to be aware of potentially higher energy costs.

 Additionally, outside air usually contains more humidity than the inside air, leaving your rooms feeling stuffy and uncomfortable.
 Humidity makes temperatures feel warmer than they actually are.
-If you let your home get too damp, you might feel inclined to compensate by setting your thermostat to an even lower temperature.
+If you let your home get too damp, you might feel inclined to compensate by setting your thermostat to an even lower temperature, increasing HVAC system workload.

 Home insulation is one of the best ways to make your home more energy-efficient.